 - Since LADN is currently specified per DNN (irrespective of S-NSSAI), in order to not impact the NAS protocol or the UE, it is assumed that the UE is only subscribed to a single 5G VN group per DNN, i.e. a UE cannot be a member of two (or more) 5G VN groups with the same DNN and different S-NSSAIs.
 The UE can however be a member of multiple 5G VN groups with different DNN and same S-NSSAI.
 In case the UE is a member of multiple 5G VN groups with the same DNN and different S-NSSAI, it is up to AMF implementation which LADN area is provided to the UE.

-For QoS group attribute

-To address how to set or modify the QoS for a group, this solution follows the principles below:

-- Enhance the NEF Service Parameter service by introducing QoS information as a new input parameter.
-This allows the AF to provide QoS information for a group of UEs identified by an External Group Id.

-- The QoS information contains a QoS Reference.

-- The NEF stores the QoS information in UDR as Application Data.

-- The UDR provides the QoS information to the PCFs that have subscribed to notifications.

-- The PCF takes QoS information into account in its policy decisions.
-In particular, the PCF uses the QoS Reference to determine the QoS parameters for application traffic in the PDU Session.
-This is done in a similar way as when QoS References is provided in the Nnef_AFsessionWithQoS service.
-The PCF may provide updated PCC rules to the SMF based on the policy decision.

-- The KI#1 is applicable to general groups and is not specific to 5G VN groups.
-The NEF Service Parameter service allows the AF to provision parameters for individual UEs as well as groups of UEs and allows the solution to be applied to regular subscribed DNN/S-NSSAIs.
-This is similar to most other NEF Parameter Provisioning APIs, i.e. AF can provide parameters applicable to a group of UEs without any assumption that this group is a 5G VN group.

-Editor's note: It is FFS the purpose to create a group other than 5G VN group.
+NOTE: In case of 5GVN groups, it is assumed that the AF has created the 5GVN group using the 5GVN-specific API before providing additional parameters using other APIs.
+This is in line with existing specification and applies e.g. if the AF wants to provide parameters for a group of UEs using general NEF APIs, e.g. Expected UE behaviour, ECS address configuration, Service specific parameters etc. as described in TS 23.502, clause 4.15.6.

 6.9.3 Procedures

-6.9.3.1 Procedure for exposure of Service Area group attribute
+6.9.3.1 Procedure for exposure of Service Area and default QoS group attribute

 Figure 6.9.3.1-1: Procedure to support provision of LADN Area per DNN/S-NSSAI for a group of UEs

-1. The AF invokes Nnef_ParameterProvision service to provide the "AF LADN Area" for a DNN/S-NSSAI for a group of UEs.
+1. The AF invokes Nnef_ParameterProvision service to provide the "AF LADN Area" and/or default QoS for a DNN/S-NSSAI for a group of UEs.
 The External Group ID identifies the group of UEs.

-2. The NEF translates the "AF LADN Area" (geographical area) to a LADN Area (TAI List) and invokes the Nudm_ParameterProvision to provide the LADN Area to UDM.
+2. The NEF translates the "AF LADN Area" (geographical area) to a LADN Area (TAI List) and invokes the Nudm_ParameterProvision to provide the LADN Area and/or default QoS to UDM.

-3. The UDM stores the LADN Area as part of each group member's subscription data or as shared data related to the group based on local configuration.
+3. The UDM stores the LADN Area and/or default QoS as part of each group member's subscription data or as shared data related to the group based on local configuration.

 4. The UDM replies to NEF.